hanai3Bi/Switch-OC-Suite/README.md

 - **Overclock**
   - **Recommended CPU/GPU clock is 2295.0/1305.6 MHz**, since max clock(2397.0/1344.0 MHz) may not work on some SoCs.
-  - **Recommended RAM clock is 1862.4 MHz** for most DRAM chips, **except Hynix ones.
-RAM clock is set** permanently via **ptm-patch**, rather than sys-clk, considering the ability to select other clocks than the max one is lost if RAM OC takes into effect, and the impact of added power consumption is negligible.
+  - **Recommended RAM clock is 1862.4 MHz** for most DRAM chips, **except Hynix ones** (1795.2/1728.0 MHz).
+    - **RAM clock is set permanently** via **ptm-patch**, rather than sys-clk, considering the ability to select other clocks than the max one is lost if RAM OC takes into effect, and the impact of added power consumption is negligible.
     - Use Hekate to check out the brand of your RAM chips.
     - Choose RAM clock with care, or your eMMC filesystem will be **corrupted**.
     - Once RAM overvolting is available on Mariko, we may gain more stability and reach higher clock.